-Historically, Hanford had an extensive radiation safety monitoring program to measure exposure in the workplace using portable radiation instruments, contamination surveys, zone controls, and personnel dosimeters (Howell et al 1989).
+Historically, Hanford had an extensive radiation safety monitoring program to measure exposure in the workplace using portable radiation instruments (Howell et al 1989), contamination surveys, zone controls, and personnel dosimeters (Wilson 1987).
 This was done directly or under the guidance of a specially trained group of radiation monitors (i.e., radiation protection technologists).
 The results from the personnel dosimeters were used to measure and record dose from external radiation exposure to Hanford workers throughout the history of Hanford operations (Wilson 1987).
 These dosimeters include one or more of the following:

-- Personnel whole-body (WB) beta/photon dosimeters. - Pocket Ionization Chamber (PIC) dosimeters. - Personnel extremity dosimeters. - Personnel whole-body neutron dosimeters.
+- Personnel whole-body (WB) beta/photon dosimeters

+- Pocket Ionization Chamber (PIC) dosimeters

+- Personnel extremity dosimeters

+- Personnel whole-body neutron dosimeters

 Hanford began operations in 1944 using in-house dosimeter and processing technical support.
-Hanford based its beta/photon film dosimetry methods on the dosimeter design developed at the Metallurgical Laboratory by Pardue, Goldstein, and Wollan (1944) that was implemented at several of the MED sites.
+Hanford based its beta/photon film dosimetry methods on the dosimeter design developed at the Metallurgical Laboratory by Pardue, Goldstein, and Wollan (1944).
+This design was implemented at several of the MED sites.
 Hanford implemented its individual worker neutron dosimetry methods beginning in 1944 using PICs with a 10B-enriched lining.
-In 1950, it implemented the Eastman-Kodak Nuclear Track, Type A (NTA) emulsion film dosimeter capability.
+In 1950, the NTA emulsion dosimeter capability was implemented.